 Great marketing requires good data.
 You can’t know whether you’re making smart decisions and using the right strategies unless you measure your performance.

 It’s true for most marketing styles, and it’s definitely true for social media.

 As a marketer, we need to constantly prove your value.
 You need to show that your company needs you as much any salesperson or business analyst.

 You know you’re good, and it’s time to show that to everyone else.

 We’re going to break down all of these metrics below, to show you how they help.
 If you’d rather hear it in Valerie’s own words, watch the webinar here.

 Why is social media ROI important?

 Chances are, your business uses social media already.
 Whether or not you have a fully-fledged social marketing program, you probably share tweets and image updates and answer customer service questions.

 And you should be.
 Regardless of what kind of business you are, your customers are on social media.
 So if you want to reach them, you don’t really have a choice.

 The problem: Not all social media marketing is equal, and not every strategy will work for you.
-That means you need a way to track your progress, to identify the good and the bad, and to measure ROI.
+That means you need a way to track your progress, identify the good and the bad, and measure ROI.